-- 1. Students will follow all WCSD acceptable use policies for ECDs. - 2.
+- 1. Students will follow all WCSD policies for ECDs. - 2.
 Students will turn OFF and store ECD's out of sight during class periods. - 3.
-Students will obtain permission from teachers/staff to use their devices during classes if there is an urgent/significant need to do so. - 4.
-Students may use ECDs at lunch and before and after school on campus. - 5.
+Students may use ECDs at lunch, during passing time and before and after school on campus. - 5.
 Students will use their ECDs in a responsible manner that reflects the acceptable practices for ECD use in a professional/workplace environment.